sva-dsi/2016-fall-course/syllabus.md

 Here's [a sample visualization that uses Gexf to visualize graffiti artists](https://github.com/auremoser/graphitiNEt) and their formal art influences, color-coded by country of origin.

 Try to build a prototype with one of these libraries/tools to support your assignment pitch.
+Check out network tracking tools like [Kumu](https://kumu.io/) too!

 #### READINGS
 * Today's Slides: